The Catholic Studies Program offers a minor in Catholic Studies.

-The Catholic Studies Program at Georgetown is an interdisciplinary area of study that seeks to engage the richness of the Catholic intellectual and cultural tradition with the various dimensions of human existence such as the arts, sciences, humanities, law, medicine, politics, business, and economics.
+The Catholic Studies Program at Georgetown is an interdisciplinary area of study that seeks to engage the richness of the Catholic cultural and intellectual tradition with the various dimensions of human existence such as the ecological, aesthetic, political, legal, economic, technological, and scientific questions of the present day.
 It builds on the maxim faith seeking understanding as the core principle of all intellectual study.

 The Catholic Studies Program at Georgetown University strives to be inclusive as it welcomes students from widely divergent intellectual and religious backgrounds to study, explore, and understand the multi-leveled meaning of the Catholic cultural and intellectual tradition in history and in the contemporary world.

 Students may wish to pursue a minor in Catholic Studies or take courses on an elective basis to expand their understanding of the Catholic intellectual and cultural tradition.
 Catholic Studies courses are designed specifically to foster the interdisciplinary approach to the study of Catholic culture, as it draws widely on courses which as a whole or in substantial part deal with aspects of Catholic thought offered independently by various academic departments.

 All students wishing to minor in Catholic Studies must complete six courses: 5 CATH Electives and 1 Capstone Tutorial, CATH 301.